-When it comes to thinking about which of the top platforms are the biggest contributors in the ecommerce industry, people often think of PayPal or even Visa.
-However, the current king is WeChat Pay.
-The platform accounts for over one billion daily active users.
-It’s followed by Samsung Pay and Ali Pay.
-In fourth place is Apple Pay, with only 383 million users.
-Just looking at the sheer number of users, this is clearly one of the biggest emerging mcommerce trends.
+When it comes to thinking about which of the top platforms are the biggest contributors in the eCommerce industry, people often think of PayPal or even Google Pay.
+However, the current king is Alipay.
+The platform boasts over 1.2 billion daily active users.

 Banks and other finance firms are launching apps for the convenience of their users.
 The rise of these apps paved the way for more mobile banking.
-According to smartphone statistics, more than a billion mobile phone users have used their devices for banking worldwide.
-In the US, over 70% of millennials used this emerging practice.
+According to mobile users statistics, 69.3% of millennials in the US are using this kind of banking.

 Many users are now able to use their smartphones for payment via scanners.
-This is a growing type of m-commerce that’s expected to boom in 2020 worldwide.
-According to statistics, there were 721.2 million users globally in 2017.
+It’s a growing type of m-commerce expected to boom in 2021 worldwide.
+There were only 830 million users globally in 2018.
 However, by the end of 2023, it is projected to reach over 1.31 billion, as per available mobile website stats.

-As more proximity mobile payment users emerge, its transaction value will increase as well.
-Market analysts predict that by the end of this year, the transaction value of this m-commerce type will be at $113.8 billion.
+As more mobile proximity payment users emerge, its transaction volume will increase as well.
+Market analysts predicted that by the end of 2020, the transaction volume of this m-commerce type would be at $300 billion.

-Digital wallets play a huge role in e-commerce.
-It can help any mobile shopper with his or her shopping needs instantly.
-As more people see the convenience of mobile wallets, more wallets will be made.
+Digital wallets play a huge role in eCommerce.
+They can help any mobile shopper with his or her shopping needs instantly.
+As more people see the convenience of mobile wallets, more of them will be made.
 Compared to 2017’s $880.21 billion, this will represent a 30% CAGR.

 - Business Insider